-Where should you hike this summer?
+Where should you hike this autumn?

 Northern Norway offers safe and fun hiking for everyone.
 Even the smallest hill can offer fabulous views, but the sporty ones of course climb a thousand metres.
-Here are some suggestions for this summer.
+Here are some suggestions for this autumn.

 Visit The North Cape

 Where do you travel in Northern Norway – Our destinations

 Drive to the end of the road